Uncle Croc's Block: Episodes

+Production

 Cancellation

-As a result of the show's poor performance, ABC president Fred Silverman severed all ties with Filmation and began commissioning its Saturday-morning cartoons from Hanna-Barbera, with which he had a working relationship during his time at CBS.
+As a result of the show's poor performance, ABC president Fred Silverman severed all ties with Filmation and began commissioning its Saturday-morning cartoons from Hanna-Barbera, with which he had a working relationship during his time at CBS, and from Sid and Marty Krofft, whose Krofft Supershow would replace it on the lineup the next year.
 Though Filmation had had several series end after short runs, none had ever been cancelled before completing their runs up to that point.
 Filmation noted that the cancellation actually saved the studio money because ABC had already paid for a full season and now Filmation did not have to follow through on paying to produce the remaining episodes.
 In an attempt to save ratings, Filmation had planned to repackage the repeated Groovie Goolies episodes as a new segment, redubbed the Super Fiends (capitalizing on the title of rival Hanna-Barbera's Super Friends), but the show was shelved before the change could be incorporated.
 The animated segments were featured in the Filmation syndicated package, The Groovie Goolies and Friends, and also resurfaced in the home video market in the 1980s.